-- Recommendation 5g: The Committees should reconsider the funding for instructional materials in the matrix - The Committees have increased funding for FY22 and FY23 to \$192.60 and \$197.40 per pupil, respectively. - These figures still fall below the recommended funding from all three Arkansas EB studies and other adequacy studies, all of which recommend at least \$250 per pupil - Districts currently spend \$227 per pupil for instructional materials - Instructional materials allocations could also be used to address assessment needs, both for interim assessments to allow for data-driven instruction, or to meet any current or forthcoming needs, such as dyslexia screeners or measuring career readiness skills
+Recommendation 5g: The Committees should reconsider the funding for instructional materials in the matrix.

+Context and supporting evidence: The Committees have increased funding for FY22 and FY23 to \$192.60 and \$197.40 per pupil, respectively.
+These figures still fall below the recommended funding from all three Arkansas EB studies and other adequacy studies, all of which recommend at least \$250 per pupil.
+Districts currently spend \$227 per pupil for instructional materials.
+Instructional materials allocations could also be used to address assessment needs, both for interim assessments to allow for data-driven instruction, or to meet any current or forthcoming needs, such as dyslexia screeners or measuring career readiness skills (for example: ACT WorkKeys).

-Funding Outside the Matrix
+Funding Outside of the Matrix